b-tima/c-project-template/README.md

 # Get started

+First, edit the makefile to name your binary.

-You need to install cmocka for unit testing
+Then, you need to install cmocka for unit testing and valgrind for debugging
 ```
-sudo pacman -S --noconfirm cmocka
+sudo pacman -S --noconfirm cmocka valgrind
 ```

-Otherwise, you're good to go!
+Now you're good to go!

 # Acknowledgement